Dillonpw/Dillonpw/README.md

 - Hi my name's Dillon!
 - In the process of switching careers.
 I've worked several years as a 911 dispatcher while learning and working towards becoming a software engineer.
-- Proficient in HTML, CSS, JS, React, Node.
+- Proficient in HTML, CSS, JS, React.
+- Actively learning TS, Node, and more.

 <!---
 Dillonpw/Dillonpw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.